 - An assessment of soil moisture condition will be made prior to each watering by visual inspection to determine the level of watering needed. - Weekly monitoring of individual tussock ecological health will be undertaken until establishment success is confirmed (i.e. percentage alive or dead, height, evidence of new shots and reproductive status). - A bi-monthly ecological condition assessment of the ground layer consistent with the biocondition method Version 2.1 will be undertaken, including assessment against benchmarks (DERM) 2011.
 This assessment regime will continue for a minimum of 12 months and until successful establishment of the translocated plants can be scientifically confirmed. - A bi-monthly presence and abundance assessment of exotic plants and declared weeds as listed under the Land Protection (Pest and Stock Route Management) Act 2002 (LP Act) will be undertaken.
-This assessment regime will continue for a minimum of 12 months and until successful establishment of the translocated plants can be scientifically confirmed. - Once the plants are established, monitoring will be undertaken every six months, for a period of five years from the translocation of the plants. - A biannual report will be provided to DotE summarising the monitoring completed and any corrective and/or maintenance actions undertaken for the previous six months until successful establishment of the translocated plants can be scientifically confirmed.
+This assessment regime will continue for a minimum of 12 months and until successful establishment of the translocated plants can be scientifically confirmed. - A biannual report will be provided to SEWPaC summarising the monitoring completed and any corrective and/or maintenance actions undertaken for the previous six months until successful establishment of the translocated plants can be scientifically confirmed.